Alrighht. This will be interesting.

 My first job, ah!
 The nostalgia.
 Didn’t make much money here.
 Idk why this would (ever?) be included in someone’s blog about how to make $$ as an entrepreneur, but alas, these are my roots.

 Was it fun?
 Yes!
 And not really… Everyone there was committed to being there and wanted to be there.
 Everyone cared.
 So that was cool.
 It wasn’t fun when you had to deny someone help they needed.
-We had to kick someone out of our transitional housing program when he was caught drinking.
-Not being able to give a bus pass to someone trying to see their daughter.
+We had to kick someone out of the transitional housing program when he was caught drinking.
+Sometimes we didn’t have enough bus passes, even for someone trying to see their daughter.

 Did I make money? $200 a month and free housing.
 Definitely a volunteering program.